iamfortune/robofriends-app/README.md

 - run npm start (this is to set up project in your browser)
 - run npm build
 - happy hacking/contribution

+## Deploys
+- a working version of this app is hosted on netlify https://kays-robot-friends.netlify.com/